ibm-cloud-docs/containers/cs_kube_strategy.md

 ### What kind of apps can I run?
 Can I move existing apps, or do I need to develop new apps?
 {: #app_kinds}

-Your containerized app must be able to run on the supported operating system, Ubuntu 16.04 x86_64, 18.04 x86_64.
+Your containerized app must be able to run on the supported operating system, Ubuntu 18.04 x86_64, 16.04 x86_64 (deprecated).
 You also want to consider the statefulness of your app.
 For more information about the kinds of apps that can run in {{site.data.keyword.containerlong_notm}}, see [Planning app deployments](/docs/containers?topic=containers-plan_deploy#app_types).

 If you already have an app, you can [migrate it to {{site.data.keyword.containerlong_notm}}](/docs/containers?topic=containers-plan_deploy#migrate_containerize).
 If you want to develop a new app, check out the [guidelines for developing stateless, cloud-native apps](/docs/containers?topic=containers-plan_deploy#12factor)